Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 Even after you get a trademark or complete logo registration, your work isn’t done.
 You must actively monitor the market for potential infringements and enforce your rights when necessary.

 Tip: Use trademark watch services and image recognition tools to track unauthorized use.
-If you spot infringement, send cease-and-desist letters or consult an attorney for legal action.
+If you spot infringement, send cease-and-desist letters or consult an attorney for legal action to defend your trademark company name.

 7. Using the TM or ® Symbol Incorrectly